ryanvalmoria/lm-scraping/README.md

 - Job positions/roles
 - General description of the role/position
 - Apply link
--Job details information
+- Job details information
-  -responsibilities
+  - responsibilities
-  -requirements
+  - requirements
-  -raw paragraph of relevant entire details page
+  - raw paragraph of relevant entire details page

 The requirement is to code the scraper using JS.
 As much as possible, unless otherwise demonstrated/proven impractical or semi-impossible for the exam duration, the scraping